Setup

 GitHub Desktop

-GitHub Desktop is an application that makes it easier to use GitHub.
+GitHub Desktop is an application that makes it easier to use GitHub without needing to use commands.

 To install GitHub Desktop:

-• macOS: when asked move and restart GitHub desktop
+• macOS: move the app and restart when prompted

 IDE